I didn’t always know I wanted to be a small business owner. In fact, 10 years ago I never would have thought that this is where I’d be today.

 The unfortunate part is that many freelancers are doing what I did when I first started freelancing, and jumping into it without strategizing or coming up with a concrete plan to outline their vision and goals.
 Most freelancers don’t know how to price their services or even market their business to potential clients.

-We get into exactly how to price your services, market your business, create a plan, and set up all the systems and strategies in place to take your freelance business to the next level.
+We get into exactly how to price your services, market your business, create a strategic action plan, and set up all the systems and strategies in place to take your freelance business to the next level.

-We have a private community for students to connect and brainstorm ideas together, and I place a heavy emphasis on creating custom strategies to ensure that the systems you set in place are the right ones for YOUR unique business.
+I place a heavy emphasis on creating custom strategies to ensure that the systems you set in place are the right ones for YOUR unique business.